longshorej/activator-lagom-java-chirper/DEPLOY.md

 Dynamic proxying feature provides location transparency of your services to its clients.
 The caller of your services will only need to know the address of the proxy, and its requests will be routed to the available instance regardless of service address changes, or instances going up or down.

-[Lightbend Production Suite](https://www.lightbend.com/platform/production) allows services to expose its endpoints to be accessible via proxy.
+[Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) allows services to expose its endpoints to be accessible via proxy.
 The proxy configuration will be updated as services being scaled up or down, ensuring that the requests being made to these services via the proxy will be routed to the available instance.

 In this feature tour, we will scale the Lagom Chirper `Activity Stream` up and down, and we will observe the automatic changes made to the proxy configuration.

-[Lightbend Production Suite](https://www.lightbend.com/platform/production) uses [HAProxy](http://www.haproxy.org) as its proxying solution.
-In the [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer), HAProxy is started as docker image.
+[Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) uses [HAProxy](http://www.haproxy.org) as its proxying solution.
+In the [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer), HAProxy is started as docker image.

 To view the HAProxy configuration, execute the following command.